Lafcadio79/Multi-Access-Edge-Fog-Crowd-Sensing-Simulator/README.md

 conda activate mcsim
 ```

 Note that some libraries (e.g., osmnx and haversine) could not be retrieved by "conda install".
-Alternatively it is possible to install them manually using 'pip' once activated the mcsim environment.
+Alternatively it is possible to install them using 'pip' once activated the mcsim environment.

 ## Configuration
 No further action required.